 Modeling was an aspiration she never thought could happen.
 Without any experience in the liberal arts or modeling industry, it seemed far-fetched.
 Someone who knows nothing about the industry except what she watches on television like everyone else.
 She questioned if she would be believable as a male model and whether men would be inspired by her unique look and emulate it within their attire.
 Can any female be that convincing as a male model?

 ...Your presentation can be just as important as your knowledge and skill set in the business world.

 In this modern world and lifestyle, the answer is yes and Marcia Alvarado is doing it.
 As she goes about her daily life, Marcia has many random encounters with people from different cultures and lifestyles in social and business settings where they assume she is male.
 She doesn’t always feel the need to correct these assumptions initially, but she usually sets the record straight before too long to avoid leading people on and to prevent any discomfort on their part.
-This is the part of Marcia that most females in a similar situation may react differently based on their gender preference.
-The people closes to Marcia, know her well enough to say that she is a “gender” all to herself.
+This is the part of Marcia that is different; where most females in a similar situation may react differently based on their gender expession.
+The people closest to Marcia, know her well enough to say that she is a “gender” all to herself.

-So does how you dress to define your gender?
+So, does how you dress to define your gender?
 Does how you think define your gender?
 Marcia has always operated with the best qualities of both genders; a heart of gold and a mind of steel.
 She would challenge you to pick which gender to attribute those qualities to.
 Her reality is that she enjoys being a woman who has a great eye for men’s fashions and wears it well.
 Photographers capture her innate, genuine personality with ease, making shoots more of a relaxed and enjoyable experience.
 For the future, Marcia hopes to tell her story and share her understanding of the world through modeling, in hopes of opening people’s minds so they can see others for their individuality and their unique life.